 Mo'ezet Ha-Po'alot (Council of Women Workers)

-The legendary leader of the women workers was Ada Maimon (Fishman), sister of Rabbi Judah Leib Maimon (1875–1962) of Jerusalem, a key figure in the Mizrachi religious-Zionist party.
+The legendary leader of these women workers was Ada Maimon (Fishman), sister of Rabbi Judah Leib Maimon (1875–1962) of Jerusalem, a key figure in the Mizrachi religious-Zionist party.
 A zealous member of the Zionist workers party Ha-Po’el ha-Zai’r, Maimon devoted herself to the feminist cause and to improving the status of working women.
 As soon as the Histadrut was founded in 1920, Maimon became immersed in its activities, serving on the executive committee (Ha-Va’ad ha-Po’el) in the early 1920s, as well as on various other committees and in other departments.
 Of the many activities in which Maimon engaged during her lifetime, the one for which she became best known was the founding of the Council of Women Workers.
 In protest against denying women workers their own representation in the Histadrut, Maimon forced the newly elected leadership to acknowledge the new organization of women workers she helped create and to grant women an independent, yet affiliated, status within the Histadrut.

-Women who joined the Histadrut became members of the special “women’s department” in one of two ways: by choice or automatically.
+Women who joined the Histadrut became members of this special “women’s department” in one of two ways: by choice or automatically.
 The vast majority were either recruited or annexed to the Histadrut involuntarily.
 The largest category of automatic annexation was that of wives of Histadrut members.
 Mo’ezet ha-Po’alot was thus confronted with an inherent contradiction that had ramifications both for its activists and for rank-and-file members.
 On the one hand, its activists had to protect the interests of women wage earners, married or not.
 On the other hand, leaders of Mo’ezet ha-Po’alot had to meet the requirements of the vast majority of Histadrut women, stay-at-home mothers with families, who did not officially participate in the labor force.

 The founding of a special women’s institution within the Histadrut was the deed solely of women workers.
-In December 1920, at a convention aimed at creating a new organization for workers in Palestine, Ada Maimon protested against the poor representation of women.
+In December 1920, at a convention aimed at creating a new organization for Jewish workers in Palestine, Ada Maimon protested against the poor representation of women.
 Of the thirty women who were present on this festive occasion and who were relegated to passive participation, not a single one was elected by her women peers to represent the women workers.

-At the closing session, Ada Maimon threatened to marshal an election war against the newly-born Histadrut if the elected committee were to deny women workers the right to choose their own representatives or to bar these representatives from participating in the committee.
+At the closing session, Maimon threatened to marshal an election war against the newly-born Histadrut if the elected committee were to deny women workers the right to choose their own representatives or to bar these representatives from participating in the committee.
 Fearing the consequences, the newly elected leadership of the Histadrut had to reconcile themselves to the demand and the rivals started negotiating the terms.
 The resolution agreed upon enabled women workers to elect a new women’s council that would be allowed to select two female representatives to the central committee of the Histadrut.
-Ada Maimon’s demand was thus converted, not for the last time, into a more moderate form of female operation.
+Maimon’s demand was thus converted, not for the last time, into a more moderate form of female operation.

-Maimon expressed the ongoing dissatisfaction and disappointment of a group of veteran working women who participated in the pioneering enterprise before World War I. These women protested against the leadership of the Labor Movement who failed to meet women’s expectations of becoming equal partners in the emerging new society.
+Maimon expressed the ongoing dissatisfaction and disappointment of a group of veteran working women who participated in the pioneering enterprise before World War I. These women protested against the leadership of the Zionist Labor Movement who failed to meet women’s expectations of becoming equal partners in the emerging new society.
 Maimon and a few other women workers transformed this protest into a social movement that aimed to secure women’s interests within the general workers’ organizations.

 Pragmatism and compromise enabled both the women workers and the leadership of the Histadrut to establish an autonomous—yet affiliated—women’s council.
 Accepting an affiliated female organization was intended on the one hand to neutralize the lethal potential of future claims to independence on the part of the workers, while on the other hand making sure that women would be kept under control.
-Yet this spirit of concession also underlines the fact that Histadrut women had to retreat from their radical ideals and to settle for less, both of equality and of independence.
+Yet this spirit of concession also underlines the fact that Histadrut women had to retreat from their radical ideals and to settle for less, both in terms of equality and of independence.

 The elected organization of the Women Workers Movement and Mo’ezet ha-Po’alot did not chart any official set of goals.
 Nevertheless, in 1931, a decade after the Council of Women Workers was established, a brief set of regulations was published under the auspices of the Histadrut executive committee and with its approval.
 The declaration, entitled “Regulations of the Council of Women Workers of the Histadrut, 1931,” delineated the goals of the women’s apparatus as follows:

-[We will] educate women workers in Erez Israel in agriculture and train them to perform various urban and non-urban occupations.
+[We will] educate women workers in The Land of IsraelErez Israel in agriculture and train them to perform various urban and non-urban occupations.
 [We will] establish cooperatives and workshops for women workers and will assist working mothers by creating accommodation for children.
 [We will propagate] cultural and educational activity among women workers.
 In order to achieve these goals, the association of women workers is entitled to negotiate with other associations and institutions.

 This concise definition conceals the actual spectrum of activity endorsed by Mo’ezet ha-Po’alot; throughout their many years of activity, the women activists in fact manifested a much broader definition.
 Mo’ezet ha-Po’alot aimed to mold a “new woman” in contrast to the traditional, undereducated, dependent woman of the past; the woman worker was considered an independent human being who, like her male counterpart, was entitled to enjoy equality of rights and duties.
 As feminists, leaders of Mo’ezet ha-Po’alot did not reject the existence of biological differences between the sexes, but they rejected their social and economic implications.